Join us for a fun and intensive weekend of flash fiction writing focused on creating new pieces of work to hone and

 Amanda Saint is a novelist, short writer and the founder of Retreat West.
 She is also the commissioning editor and publisher at Retreat West Books.
 Her debut novel, As If I Were A River, was a NetGalley Top 10 Book of the Month and a Book Magnet Blog Top 20 Book of 2016.
 Her new novel, Remember Tomorrow, published in March 2019.
-Amanda designed and teaches several online courses and teaches live workshops at literary festivals and writing retreats.
 Her flash fictions have been published in many journals, including Ellipsis Zine, STORGY, Cabinet of Heed, Spelk Fiction, Flash Fiction Magazine, Lunate and Virtual Zine; as well as in several anthologies.
 She has been shortlisted for the Flash 500 and twice longlisted for the Fish Flash Fiction Prize.
 Her collection, Flashes of Colour, is publishing in 2020.
-She has been designing and judging flash fiction competitions for several years.
+Amanda has been designing flash fiction courses and judging flash fiction competitions for several years.

 Mary-Jane Holmes is chief editor at Fish Publishing, Ireland; consulting editor at The Well Review poetry journal based in Cork; a guest editor at V. Press; and creative director at the Casa Ana Writing Retreat in Granada, Spain.
 In recent years she has won the 2018 Mslexia Flash Fiction Competition, 2017 Bridport Poetry Prize, the Martin Starkie Poetry Prize, the Bedford International Poetry Prize and the Dromineer Flash Fiction Prize.
 Her poetry collection Heliotrope with Matches and Magnifying Glass, was published in 2018 by Pindrop Press to wide acclaim.
 Mary-Jane’s work has been published in The Best Small Fictions Anthology 2016 and 2018, Mslexia, Reflex Fiction, The Journal of Compressed Creative Arts, Prole, The Tishman Review, The Lonely Crowd and Firewords Quarterly.
 She holds a first class honours Masters of Studies in Creative Writing from Kellogg College, Oxford